Why discern with the reformed catholic church?

 For those without an accredited Bachelors degree:

-Both universities make these programs available online and offer them at a reasonable cost to the student.**
+These universities make their programs available online and offer them at a reasonable cost to the student.**

 Along with formal education, we will create a formation plan that connects you with a mentor who will provide you with the remainder of your education and preparation.